Technologicat/mcpyrate/repl.md

 # REPL system for mcpyrate

+`mcpyrate`'s REPL system is a more advanced development based on the prototype that appeared as [`imacropy`](https://github.com/Technologicat/imacropy).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**